saleor/saleor-docs/docs/dashboard/catalog.md

 title: Catalog
 ---

-Your catalog contains your entire online inventory.
+The catalog section contains your entire online inventory.
 You can view products individually or by category, and can assign products to seasonal collections.
-Click [[Catalog]] on the left sidebar menu for a drop-down list of options:
+Click [[Catalog]] on the left sidebar menu for a drop-down list of sub-sections:

 - Products: Add, remove, and edit products, descriptions, and images
 - Categories: Gather products by type to make it easier for admins and customers to browse the store